mtfyeung/BlockingQueue/README.md

 [Click here for a zero-install environment to give the TLA+ specification language a try](https://gitpod.io/#https://github.com/lemmy/BlockingQueue).

 --------------------------------------------------------------------------

+### v06 (continue): Convert constants into variables.

+In the section ["Limitations of Model-Checking"](http://www.cs.unh.edu/~charpov/programming-tlabuffer.html), Michel Charpentier points out that ```BlockingQueue``` is deadlock-free under some configurations, but that model checking is not helpful with finding the underlying mathematical function.
+This observation is true in general because we cannot ask TLC to compute the set of all configurations for which ```BlockingQueue``` is deadlock-free, but at least we can ask it to find as many data points as possible.
+From those data points, we can try to infer/learn the function.

+In this step, we rewrite ```BlockingQueue``` to check multiple configurations instead of a single one (p1c2b1) at once.
+Note that the rewrite increases the complete state space to 57254 distinct states, but TLC continues to find the behavior shown in the previous step.
+This is because TLC - by default - explores the state space with [breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search).
+This [search mode](https://tla.msr-inria.inria.fr/tlatoolbox/doc/model/tlc-options-page.html#checking) guarantees to always find the shortest counterexample (if TLC runs ```-workers N``` with N > 1, it only returns the shortest counterexample with high probability).

+We hope to [better support checking different constant values](https://github.com/tlaplus/tlaplus/issues/272) in the future.

 ### v05: Add Invariant to detect deadlocks.

 Add Invariant to detect deadlocks (and TypeInv).
 TLC now finds the deadlock